dzalf/EEPROM_UID/README.md

 [x] Test compatibility with other EEPROM UID sizes and models. (_under development_)

+[ ] Test on multiple platforms (so far: ESP32-S2 Lolin Mini S2 from WeMOS)

 [ ] Validate edge cases

 [ ] Extend functionality to support multi-page write operations.